klmui/klmui2/_posts/2020-5-6-Leadership.md

 title: Project Leadership
 date: 2020-5-6
 comments: true
-excerpt: 'Do you find it difficult to manage your team?'
+excerpt: 'Do you find it difficult to lead your team?
+This is no easy task for me, so I wanted to share some of my lessons.'
 tags: [Educational]
 project: false
 course: false
 ---

-Do you find it challenging to manage your team?
+Do you find it challenging to lead and a manage a team?
 If so, I do too.

 During my sophomore year of college, I decided to lead various projects and even volunteering teams.
 I was honestly fed up at times due to poor leadership.
 As a result, I decided to be a leader who truly cares about everyone's success as well as the project's success.